danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 ---

-## Introduction
+# Introduction

 (*I'll upload and link the code in Github once I clean it up.
 It might take a while though.*)

-Extrapolation is a vital part of getting machines to exhibit intelligence.
-Extrapolation is one of the under-lying mechanisms of general intelligence.
+Extrapolation is an integral part of intelligence.

+Vaguely, the two main components of extrapolation are the identification of sub-symbols and the logical synthesis of such sub-symbols into a desired output/label by learning how these sub-symbols interact.
+Softmax neural networks seem to pass through this regime in a translucent manner.
+The main  body of a N.N. 'kinda' identifies symbols and logits/ 'kinda' synthesize these symbols - albeit, not well and tend to require large amounts of homogeneous data.

 In this blog post I conduct various rudimentary experiments to test the extrapolative abilities of neural networks.
-I turns out that perhaps typical models do not have the necessary a priori knowledge to logically infer about data.
+It turns out that perhaps typical models do not have the necessary a priori knowledge to logically infer about data.
 This a priori knowledge is that from certain features arise others features.
 It is a model's goal to recognize this and synthesis these sequences of features given past knowledge.

 In this sense, neural networks seems specious and only fit for interpolating.
 One can think of it as analogous to Monte Carlo methods: it merely estimates using samples from a distribution and interpolates between points.
 Ultimately this seems unfeasible unless we can sample from some aseptic distribution of pure logic.

 Drawing form a physical analogy; if one we trying to derive the shape of bowl, neural networks rain water on it and where each drop collides with something.
 Humans on the other hand would innovate a shape that matches the criteria of what bowl does.
 > SPEAK HERE ABOUT GOAL OF ELUCIADATING FEATURE SYNTHESIS WITH CREATED DATASETS

-## Experiments
+# Experiments

-##### Data
+#### Data
 For this experiment I created a two modified version of the MNIST dataset.
 A single instance of the new dataset consist of two main objects/attributes that make up the image.